DevOfFuture/DevDic/README.md

 ### Use case 1:

-- First, go to facebook and seearch for `devdic`(devdic is the name of the bot).
+- First, go to facebook and search for `devdic`(devdic is the name of the bot).
 Once located, click on it.

 - There are number of commands you can use to interact with the bot (example):
   * `language php`